What is Socialism? (Part 1: The Origins of the Cure)

 The Origins of an Ideology

-Around the 1820s, Henri de Saint-Simon, known as one of the first socialist theorists, coined the term “social physiology” to describe his view of society as an organism with different parts that we can study and help work together.
-The key breakthrough was his belief that the scientific method could be applied to society.

-He did recognize that the working class should be recognized and happy, but thought that the main threat to this happiness was what he called the “idling class”; basically, he was saying that lazy people are the reason for society's problems.
+Around the 1820s, Henri de Saint-Simon, known as one of the first socialist theorists, coined the term “social physiology” to describe his view of society as an organism, with different parts that we can study, understand, and help work together.
+The key point here is that he believed the scientific method could be applied to society; how it is applied, however, is what distinguishes him from later scientifically minded socialists.
+He did recognize that the working class should be recognized and happy, but thought that the main threat to this happiness was what he called the “idling class”; basically, he was saying that lazy people are the reason for society’s problems.
 Henri also believed that Europeans were a superior race and advocated for world colonization by Europeans.

 While Henri was correct in his most famous point, that society, like an organism, can be looked at scientifically and manipulated toward an ideal, his social ideals were obviously a product of the racist and classist environment of the time and culture he came from, and acceptance of it, even the superimposing of it onto this new idea of scientifically analyzing and restructuring society.
 Henri is also recognized as one of the main founders of “Christian socialist” thought, and this is interesting when we compare his ideas to the ideas of modern-day white Christian nationalists in America.
-The ideas that lazy people abusing the system are making it harder for everyone else, and that it is the job of “civilized” white people to bring other cultures up to their standards and ideals, are both big topics of discussion among people who today say they are only being practical in proposing a scientific way of analyzing and dealing with society's problems, and also that they are doing this out of some desire to make our society more ideal.
-Later on in this essay, we will further look into how the proposed policies of what an ideology is advocating for are important, but I think this incompatibility between Henri’s ideas, rooted in Christian nationalism, and what seems to be a core principle of this new concept in its beginning days, namely, the concept of making society more ideal, shows us the raw beginnings of intellectuals in a society conceptualizing a new idea.
-When Henri and his many followers in his school of thought first thought, basically, we want a more ideal society, this is the concept; now, how can we achieve it?
-Without any external reference point of what a more ideal society looks like materially, Henri and other intellectuals, who defined this term in the early days, looked within.
-What were their ideas of a better society?
-Well, if you were growing up in the early 1800s in France or Britain, and you were like most people and accepted the mainstream ideas and opinions of the time, you might come to the conclusion that rounding up everyone who isn't in a factory and putting them in one to maximize production, and then conquering the rest of the world in the name of God and your “superior” nation, would be the most efficient way to achieve this “more ideal society.”
+The ideas that lazy people abusing the system are making it harder for everyone else, and that it is the job of “civilized” white people to bring other cultures up to their standards and ideals, are both big topics of discussion among people who today say they are only being practical in proposing a scientific way of analyzing and dealing with society’s problems, and also that they are doing this out of some desire to make our society more ideal.

 A Note on Authorship Also, because Marx and Engels were two great thinkers who collaborated on many key texts of Marxist theory, which is, in modern-day, most often just attributed to Marx without recognition of Engels, I will sometimes say “Marx said…” (excluding Engels) when I talk about Marxist theory; if I am referencing Engels’ specific contribution or a text he is the sole author of, I will just mention Engels.
 So, if I say Marx, then most often what I mean is Marx and Engels; it is a shorthand for their collaborative partnership.